cyang-kth/fmm/README.md

 ------------------- |
 [![Wiki](https://img.shields.io/badge/link-wiki-blue.svg)](https://fmm-wiki.github.io/) |

 FMM is an open source map matching framework which solves the problem of matching noisy GPS data to a road network.
-FMM is designed for maximizing performance, scalability and functionality.
+It is designed for maximizing performance, scalability and functionality.

 ### Features

 - **High performance**: C++ implementation using Rtree, optimized routing, parallel computing.
-- **Python API**: jupyter-notebook and web demo
+- **Python API**: [jupyter-notebook](example/notebook) and web demo
 - **Scalibility**: millions of GPS points and millions of road edges.
 - **Multiple data format**: GPS data in CSV and Shapefile.
 Road network in ESRI shapefile or Geopackage.
 OSM network can also be supported with [manual preprocessing](https://github.com/cyang-kth/osm_mapmatching).
 - **Detailed matching information**: traversed path, geometry, individual matched edges, GPS error, etc.
 - **Multiple algorithms**: FMM and STMatch
 - **Cross platform support**: Unix, Mac and Windows.

 We encourage contribution with feature request, bug report or developping new map matching algorithms using the framework.

 ### Demo